Weikersheim: History

 Town rights were granted to Weikersheim in 1313.
-As the one of the seats of the House of Hohenlohe, until 1756 Weikersheim's town center was dominated by Weikersheim Castle, residence of the Hohenlohe-Weikersheim line.
+As one of the seats of the House of Hohenlohe, until 1756 Weikersheim's town center was dominated by Weikersheim Castle, residence of the Hohenlohe-Weikersheim line.
 During the process of German mediatization from 1806 to 1809, Weikersheim was awarded to the Kingdom of Württemberg, whose government assigned the city to Oberamt Mergentheim.
 In 1938, the Oberamt was reorganized as Landkreis Mergentheim, under whose jurisdiction Weikersheim remained.
 From 1 January 1972 to 1 January 1975, Weikersheim incorporated eight municipalities.
-In that time, Baden-Württemberg reorganized its administrative structure, and as a result Weikersheim was assigned to the newly-created Main-Tauber district.
+In that time, Baden-Württemberg reorganized its administrative structure, and as a result Weikersheim was assigned to the newly created Main-Tauber district.
 In 2000, the old town and palace were placed under protection as cultural monuments.

 Geography

 The township (Stadt) of Weikersheim covers 80.92 km2 of the Main-Tauber district of Baden-Württemberg, a state of the Federal Republic of Germany.
 Weikersheim is physically located in the Tauberland, a landscape of muschelkalk crossed by numerous river valleys, but especially the Tauber and Vorbach.
 The lowest elevation above sea level in the municipal area, 213 m Normalnull (NN), is found on the Tauber, near Elpersheim.
 The highest elevation, 444 m, is found to the south-east, near the border with Oberndorf (Weikersheim).

 Part of the federally-protected Steinriegel landscape between Weikersheim and Elpersheim nature reserve is located within Weikersheim's municipal area.